Updated April 3rd, 2026

 - Read more about drug addiction and getting help

-As a parent, it can be helpful to be involved in your child’s mental health treatment.
-Encouraging open communication during care and helping your teen set individualized and realistic expectations for recovery alongside their teen mental health care team, creates a firm foundation of restoration.
+As a parent, it's often helpful to be involved in your child’s mental health treatment.
+Encouraging open communication during care and helping your teen set individualized and realistic expectations for recovery creates a firm foundation of support.
 If your teenager is closed off or refusing to talk to you, you may need to introduce other channels of communication.

-Participating in family therapy sessions and connecting with your teen’s care team can help an outsider better understand their conditions and concerns.
+Participating in family therapy sessions and connecting with your teen’s care team can help you better understand your child's conditions and concerns.
 Asking open-ended questions can help foster an environment where your teenager feels respected, heard and comfortable.
 Remind your teen, and yourself, that recovery is a process.

-When your world feels like it’s in freefall, creating small moments of structure—like regular meals, a consistent bedtime, or mindful movement—can help ground you.
-And remember, let go of the pressure to be perfect or the guilt that comes with it.
+When your world feels like it’s in freefall, creating small moments of structure—like regular meals, a consistent bedtime, or mindful movement—can help ground you and your child.
+And remember, try to let go of the pressure to be perfect or the guilt that comes with it.
 What matters most is showing up with consistency, not perfection.
-If there were a guide to parenting, it would be constantly rewritten.

 Your teen needs to know that they’re not in trouble; they’re in pain, and you’re a safe person to come to.
 Instead, focus on collaborative safety planning by asking what your teen needs nearby to help them feel safe, or ask them specifically what they think you should remove from easy reach for the time being.
 This supports autonomy in your teen when things already feel confusing and lost.